 - Warmer temperatures mean more people are outside.
 Be prepared to stop at any moment.
 In the city, look ahead for pedestrians walking between parked cars.
 Share the road with bicycles, too.

 - The first drops of rain can cause the road to be slick.
 Even a small amount of precipitation can mix with oil or grease on paved surfaces and create unsafe conditions – slow down!

-- Avoid driving through large puddles, which affect the brakes causing the vehicle to skid or hydroplane.
-It can also splash, impacting the vision of other drivers, causing them to stop or swerve suddenly.
+- Avoid driving through large puddles, which affect the brakes, causing the vehicle to skid or hydroplane.
+It can also cause splashes, impacting other drivers’ vision, causing them to stop or swerve suddenly.
 If the car in front of you leaves tracks on the road, follow in those tracks.
 If not, slow down to reduce the risk of hydroplaning.

 - Allow extra distance between you and the vehicle in front of you.

 - Depending on your speed, you may need two to ten times more distance to stop on a wet road.

 - Be cautious of pedestrians – their umbrellas and hoods might keep them from seeing you.